idaholab/moose/framework/doc/content/source/auxkernels/MaterialRateRealAux.md

 The `MaterialRateRealAux` AuxKernel is used to output the rate of change of material properties as an element-level, variable.
-The computed value will be the volume-averaged quantity over the element.
 The rate is computed by

 !equation